Home Overview Spelling Grammar Usage Translate

 Ex: English “exciting situation” → Peoplese “excite۔y situation

-English irregular past-participles used as adjectives appear in Peoplese as simple adnouns.
+English irregular past-participles used as adjectives appear in Peoplese as passive adnouns.

 Ex: stolen purse steal۔t purse, proven theory prove۔t theory